michelle-gu/Lamp/README.md

         - Error checking that will be left for Final Release:
             1. Placing a placemark in the exact location.
 Currently all search capabilities of a location is handled by Apple's MapKit, but it's not exactly the most accurate.
-If you search for Boston, it places you nearly in the Atlantic ocean.
+If you search for Boston, it places you nearly in the
+            2. Setting the initial map view to the user's location as opposed to having it hardcoded to San Francisco right now
+               Atlantic ocean.
 Not sure how I can fix that but it'd be worth looking into for Final Release.
         - Other that will be attempted for Final Release:
             1. Allowing users to set a radius of how far they want to search for housing around a certain pinpoint.
 Making it